 - Using a stand mixer with a dough hook definitely simplifies this recipe even more but it can totally be made by hand.

-- Giving the dough a good 90 minutes to proof allows a good amount of flavor to develop.
+- Giving the dough a good 90 minutes to rise allows a good amount of flavor to develop.
 You can leave the dough in the fridge overnight for slow fermentation to happen too.

 - Preheating the Dutch oven (casserole pot/pot with a lid) in the oven is perhaps the most important step in this recipe.
 The screaming hot pot is 100% the reason the crust is so shatteringly crisp.